 Drugs to Treat Migraine Headaches

-Once good headache control has been achieved and maintained for six months or a year, it may be possible to taper and stop these drugs.
-In other cases, it may be necessary to take the medications for a longer period of time.
-Your doctor will provide the recommendations that are right for you.
+Once your headaches are under control for 6 months or a year, it may be possible to taper off or stop these drugs.
+You may need to take the drugs for a longer time, though.
+Your doctor will advise you.

 The medications listed include both over-the-counter and prescription drugs.
-These drugs are not habit-forming, but any medication can cause unwanted side effects.
-Your doctor will work with you to carefully regulate the dosage so that side effects are minimized and headache relief is maximized.
+These drugs aren't habit-forming, but any medication can cause unwanted side effects.
+Your doctor will adjust the dosage to give you the most relief with the fewest side effects.